igeligel/tooltipr-extension/README.md

 <details>
  <summary>For Firefox Production Build</summary>

-Go to the main directoryu and use the following command
+Go to the main directory and use the following command

 ```
 yarn build:firefox